How to Buy Ramp Stock in 2025

 Ramp has continued to innovate quickly (200+ new features in 2024), regularly adding more time-saving products to its platform.
 And it's been rewarded.

-It is backed by Peter Thiel's Founders Fund, Coatue Management, D1 Capital Partners, Altimeter Capital, A* Partners, Box Group, Contrary Capital, and others.
+It is backed by Peter Thiel's Founders Fund, ICONIQ, Coatue Management, General Catalyst, GIC, D1 Capital Partners, Altimeter Capital, A* Partners, Box Group, Contrary Capital, and others.

 How much is Ramp worth?

-Ramp's most recent funding round (its Series E) came in June 2025 and valued the company at $16 billion, up from the $13 billion valuation it had received in a secondary share sale just three months earlier.
+Ramp's most recent funding round came in November 2025 and valued the company at $32 billion, up ~42% from the $22.5 billion valuation it had received just 3 months earlier.

-Since being founded in 2019, Ramp has received $1.2 billion in equity funding and $700 million in committed debt.
+Since being founded in 2019, Ramp has raised $2.2 billion in equity funding and $700 million in committed debt.

-Here's a look a chart of how its valuation has changed over time:
+Here's a chart of how its valuation has changed over time: